ToshioCP/Gtk4-tutorial/gfm/sec29.md

 And it has a start point.
 So, each item can be referred by the index of the item (first item, second item, ..., nth item, ...).
 There are two cases.
-One is the index starts from one (one-based) and the other is from zero (zero-based).
+The one is the index starts from one (one-based) and the other is from zero (zero-based).

 Gio provides GListModel interface.
 It is a zero-based list and its items are the same type of GObject descendants, or objects that implement the same interface.